donishadsmith/neurocaps/docs/examples/analysis.rst

 Tutorial 2: Using ``neurocaps.analysis.CAP``
 ============================================
-The ``CAP`` class is designed to perform CAP analyses (on all subjects or group of subjects).
+The ``CAP`` class is designed to perform CAPs analyses (on all subjects or group of subjects).
 It offers the flexibility to analyze data from all subjects or focus on specific groups, compute CAP-specific metrics, and generate visualizations to aid in the interpretation of results.